tum-v2/parloa-ui/README.md

 ### Branch Structure

 - Please **don't** merge your branches directly with the `main` branch.
 There is a `development` branch which you can merge your branches.
+- The new branch should be branched off of the `development` branch
 - This will allow for a stable `main` branch in case anything goes wrong with the integration.
 - Development can be merged to main when everybody gives the green light, possible at the end of every sprint.